aloklearning/go-create-video/README.md

 - Assumptions has been made that there is no hard neccessity of adding test cases, which save a bit of time while completing the project.
 - Assumptions has been made around not having a **complete** `Relational Database`.
 The tables were created having the idea to be able to store the data and to be a part of the video.
 Although the data model will explain how it has been linked.
 I have talked more about this thing in the [Improvement Section](https://github.com/aloklearning/go-create-video#improvements) below.
 - It has been assumed that the by `Annotation Details` addition we mean the whole `Annotation Details` added to the **list/slice/array** of the videos items and **not** the specific items inside the Annotation Details.
+- Data Modal of the database could be provided using a `PNG` file, with any data model type.
+It can be found [here](https://github.com/aloklearning/go-create-video/blob/main/assets/ER%20Diagram%20Video.png)

 ## Improvements